tiabas/npm-most-depended/README.md

 *IMPORTANT* Ensure that the directory `temp` exists or is created in the project's folder.
 It will be used to temporarily store downloaded tars before extracting them to their final destination.
+The purpose of the temp directory is to ensure that corrupt files or partial downloads do not pollute the packages directory.
 ```
 > mkdir temp
 ```